 #2 - A milking bucket

 I have a milking bucket with a half-moon cutout lid.
-Supposedly you can milk into the bucket with the lid on top to help keep out flies and debris, but I've never quite gotten the hang of it.
+Supposedly you can milk into the bucket with the lid on top to help keep out flies and debris, but my aim has never been that great.

 I've also used a stainless steel stockpot similar to this one as an alternative to a goat milking bucket.
 The stockpot's higher sides are especially helpful if your goat likes to stomp her foot in the bucket.